GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-05-19 03:41:33 IST
+This content is dynamically generated in Indian Time (IST): 2025-05-19 04:01:48 IST

 Current Weather in Coimbatore:
-Temperature: 23.98 °C
+Temperature: 23.88 °C
-Condition: overcast clouds
+Condition: mist